dauwhe/epub-zero/readme.md

 ##Examples

 [Acme Publishing](https://dauwhe.github.io/epub-zero/acme-publishing) is an attempt to prototype some of these ideas, allowing for online and offline reading of book content in web browsers.
-The offline functionality of this site depends on Service Workers, and so works best in recent versions of Chrome.
+The offline functionality of this site depends on Service Workers, and so works best in recent versions of Chrome (tested in 46) or Firefox Nightly (tested in 45.0a1 (2015-11-25)).